zalsafwani/DGE-scRNA-seq/README.md

 1. For test run, downlowd the SigEMD-master file and set it as working directory -For example.R (test run) set your working path to the SigEMD-master
 2. For the zalsafwani_SigEMD_run:
--set your working path to the SigEMD-master and the path to dataset file after unziping it
+I wasn’t able to run the full dataset because the code weren’t commented for some of the function so I couldn’t run it.